 Standards, Assessments and Graduation Requirements

-The Minnesota K-12 Academic Standards in Social Studies, revised in 2011 (see below), sets the minimum statewide requirements for K-12 student achievement in the disciplines of citizenship and government, economics, geography, and history.
+The Minnesota K-12 Academic Standards in Social Studies 2011 sets the minimum statewide requirements for K-12 student achievement in the disciplines of citizenship and government, economics, geography, and history.
 Although the standards in this document are organized by discipline, they may be delivered in an interdisciplinary context.

-There is no state test for social studies; school districts create their own assessments to measure student progress on the social studies standards.
-Graduation requirements for social studies state that all students are required to satisfactorily complete three and one-half (3.5) credits of social studies, including U.S. history, geography, government and citizenship, world history and economics sufficient to satisfy all of the academic standards in social studies.
-Read more on the graduation requirements page.
+Graduation requirements for social studies state that all students are required to satisfactorily complete three and one-half (3.5) credits of social studies, including U.S. history, geography, government and citizenship, world history, and economics sufficient to satisfy all of the academic standards in social studies.
+Read more about requirements on the Graduation Requirements webpage.

 Civics Test Requirement

 In 2016, the Minnesota Legislature passed a law requiring Minnesota students in public schools to pass a civics test.
+The test consists of 50 out of the 100 questions in the Immigration and Naturalization Service (INS) Naturalization Test.
+The 50 questions are selected by Learning Law and Democracy Foundation, in consultation with civics teachers, and are posted on the Minnesota's Legacy website.
+Schools or districts determine how to administer the test questions and the logistics for recording the results, which are not reported to the Minnesota Department of Education.
+Students must pass 30 of the 50 questions, and may be given the questions as often as necessary to pass.
 Passing this test is not required for graduation.
-The test consists of 50 out of the 100 questions in the INS Naturalization Test.
-The 50 questions are selected by Learning Law and Democracy Foundation in consultation with civics teachers, and are posted on Minnesota's Legacy website.
-Schools or districts determine how to administer the test questions and the logistics for recording the results, which are not reported to the Minnesota Department of Education.
-Students must pass 30 of the 50 questions.
-How the test is given is up to local school districts and instructors.
-The law is effective for students enrolling in grade 9 in the 2017-2018 school year.
 Read the Civics Test Questions FAQ for more information.